vadymmusiienko/escape-vimension/REPORT.md

 6. **Responsibilities**

-    - Cooperative Evaluation: Conduct tests with three participants
+    - Cooperative Evaluation: Conduct tests with at least three participants
-    - Post-task Walkthrough: Conduct tests with three participants
+    - Post-task Walkthrough: Conduct tests with at least three participants
-    - Interview: Prepare questions and interview three participants
+    - Interview: Prepare questions and interview at least three participants
-    - Survey: Create and distribute surveys to three participants
+    - Survey: Create and distribute surveys to at least three participants

 7. **Expected Outcomes**
     - Usability and interface feedback: Identify areas where instructions are unclear.